data-burst/data-engineering-wiki/hugo-blog/content/docs/roadmap/general-software-engineering-skills/rest/_index.md

 - **PUT**: Update an existing resource.
 - **DELETE**: Remove a resource.

-## Conclusion

-**REST** is a popular choice for APIs due to its simplicity, scalability, and performance.
-By leveraging HTTP and its methods, REST provides a standardized way of structuring APIs, making development and consumption straightforward and intuitive.

 ## Learning Resources

 Here are some suggestions for learning REST, which will help you become more proficient in designing and implementing RESTful services: